-- A. The Board and the Association will participate jointly in the implementation of this agreement. - B. The Board will take such action as may be necessary to give full force and effect to this agreement. - C. The Association will assume the responsibility for supporting the Board in requiring the teachers to meet their professional responsibility and contractual obligation. - D. The Association will participate jointly with the Board in a cooperatively planned and financed program of public relations to inform the public concerning the agreement. - E. Copies of the Agreement will be approved by both parties prior to web publication and be distributed by the Board to all present employees and newly appointed employees.
-The Board and the Association will share equally in printing costs.
+- A. The Board and the Association will participate jointly in the implementation of this agreement. - B. The Board will take such action as may be necessary to give full force and effect to this agreement. - C. The Association will assume the responsibility for supporting the Board in requiring the teachers employees to meet their professional responsibility and contractual obligation. - D. The Association will participate jointly with the Board in a cooperatively planned and financed program of public relations to inform the public concerning the agreement. - E. Copies of the Agreement will be approved by both parties prior to web publication and be distributed by the Board to all present current employees and newly appointed employees.